Introduction to Online Control: Bibliographic Remarks

-In terms of {\bf nonstochastic} control, the method-of-moments system identification procedure and the corresponding analysis presented here appeared in \cite{hazan2019nonstochastic}, which also gave the first end-to-end regret result for nonstochastic control starting with unknown system matrices.
-Even earlier, \cite{simchowitz2019learning} presented a regression procedure for identifying the Markov operators under nonstochastic noise.
-Both of these approaches have roots in the classical Ho-Kalman \cite{ho1966effective} system identification procedure, for which the first nonasymptotic sample complexity, although for stochastic noise, were furnished in \cite{oymak2019non}.
-For strongly convex costs, logarithmic regret was established in \cite{simchowitz2020making}.
-Nonstochastic control of unknown, unstable systems without any access to prior information, also called blackbox control, was addressed in \cite{chen2021black}.
+In terms of {\bf nonstochastic} control, the method-of-moments system identification procedure and the corresponding analysis presented here appeared in \citet{hazan2019nonstochastic}, which also gave the first end-to-end regret result for nonstochastic control starting with unknown system matrices.
+Even earlier, \citet{simchowitz2019learning} presented a regression procedure for identifying Markov operators under nonstochastic noise.
+Both of these approaches have roots in the classical Ho-Kalman system identification procedure \citep{ho1966effective}, for which the first non-asymptotic sample complexity, although for stochastic noise, was furnished in \citet{oymak2019non}.
+For strongly convex costs, logarithmic regret was established in \citet{simchowitz2020making}.
+Nonstochastic control of unknown, unstable systems without any access to prior information, also called black-box control, was addressed in \citet{chen2021black}.

-The Matrix Azuma inequality used in this chapter appears in \cite{tropp2012user}.
+The Matrix Azuma inequality used in this chapter appears in \citet{tropp2012user}.